Lybecker/k8s-friendly-aspnetcore/readme.md

     -v .\HelmCharts\dotnetcoredocker\templates\:/root/.dotnet/https
     myaspnetcoreimage:v1
 ```
 > Expose both HTTP and HTTPS on non-standard ports.
-Because I can.
+Normally port 80 and 443 is used.
+This is just to show what is required to use other ports.

 ## Kubernetes liveness and readiness probes
 A custom `HealthController` is used for health monitoring.
 You could use the build-in [health monitoring in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-2.2).